SintraCascaisSesimbra.com

 The weather is suitable for spending time on the beach from May until the end of September, with July and August the busiest months.
 The sea waters are always cold as they are fed by the Atlantic Ocean, only reaching a chilly 20C in the height of the summer (when it could be +35C on the beach).

-On the surfing beaches there can be strong tides and currents, only surf where it is safe to.
+On the surfing beaches, there can be strong tides and currents, so surf where it is safe to.
 Parasols become and essential in the summer and can be hired for €15 per day.

 Introduction to Sesimbra’s Beaches